Application Information and Processes

 Accreditation is conducted by APAC and is a process of assessment of programs of study in psychology (and of the higher education provider offering them) against the APAC Standards.
 APAC considers accreditation as a process based on self- and peer-assessment for the purpose of publicly and openly assuring adequate standards of education for psychologists and the constant improvement of educational quality in the psychology discipline.

 APAC welcomes applications from recognised higher education providers offering appropriate qualifications in psychology.
 While APAC considers it an important aspect of the accreditation process to work cooperatively with higher education providers during the development and application phases, we do request that education providers make themselves familiar with the information on this website (especially the overview of the accreditation process and the more detailed APAC Rules & Standards) before contacting APAC for advice.

 Please note: College Course Approval is conducted by the Australian Psychological Society and consists of assessing specialist postgraduate courses against the APS College Course Approval Guidelines for Postgraduate Specialist Courses to determine if they meet the training requirements for membership of the relevant APS College.
 The relevant Guidelines and application materials are available from the APS website .

 Information for Education Providers

-When submittig an application for accreditation assessment which is likely to necessitate a site visit, the higher education provider should submit a proposed site visit agenda.
+When submitting an application for accreditation assessment that is likely to necessitate a site visit, the higher education provider should consult with the APAC office to develop a proposed site visit agenda.
 In the case of a site visit in which postgraduate professional courses with specialist content are assessed, it should be noted that specialist content assessors should typically be scheduled for the last two days of the visit.